CollaboRateMgmt/CollaboRate/README.md

 # Detailed Purpose

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
-"Facilitate a very large number of people (the crowd), to work on the same project at the same time".
+"Enable a very large number of people (the crowd), to work on the same project at the same time".

 When this happens, the time taken for project completion reduces.